shelkesanchit/Social-Media-Performance-Analyzer/README.md

 # Social-Media-Performance-Analyzer

-Here's a README.md file for your project.
-It includes sections for a clear understanding of the codebase and allows you to showcase your website images effectively.

 ---

-# Social Media Performance Analyzer

 This project provides an analytics module for analyzing social media engagement using **Langflow** and **DataStax Astra DB**.
 It enables users to generate insights from engagement data such as likes, shares, and comments.
 The project includes a chatbot interface for interacting with the system.